Game of Thrones quote comes back to haunt Aemond in House of the Dragon

 In the last moment, however, Aemond indicates that he just wanted to scare Lucerys as opposed to doing any real damage.
 It is too late, though, and Vhagar disobeys Aemond by ripping Arrax in half, sending Lucerys falling from the sky and killing him.

-It is a turning point for Rhaneyra, with the death of her son prompting her turn from a diplomat to a vengeful queen.
+It is a turning point for Rhaenyra, with the death of her son prompting her turn from a diplomat to a vengeful queen.

 Following the release of the season finale, a joke comparing the climactic moment to the end of Game of Thrones has gone viral.